A Statistical Framework to Identify Kinematically Outlying LMC Globular Clusters and Implications for the LMC's Dark Matter Profile: Data Selection

 The specific kinetic energy of the GCs is computed using the squared sum of residual velocities.
 The residual velocities are obtained after subtracting the LMC's systemic motion from the total 3-D velocity vectors of the GCs.
 For the LMC, we adopt (\pmra, \pmdec) = (1.910, 0.229) mas yr$^{-1}$ \citep{Kallivayalil_2013} and RV = 262.2 km s$^{-1}$ \citep{McConachie_2012}.
 These values for the LMC's systemic motion were also used by B22.
 The error in kinetic energy is computed as the sum $\sum_i v_i\epsilon_{vi}$, where $v_i$ is the residual velocity component (\pmra, \pmdec\ , RV) and $\epsilon_{vi}$ is the corresponding uncertainty in that component.

 For computing the specific potential energy of the GCs, we model the LMC's dark matter (DM) halo potential as a Hernquist profile \citep{Hernquist_1990}, with a total halo mass of $1.8\times10^{11}M_\odot$ and a Hernquist scale radius of $23.1$ kpc \citep{patel2020orbital}.
 The LMC's disk potential is modeled as a Miyamoto-Nagai function \citep{Miyamoto_Nagai_1975}, with a total disk mass of $3\times 10^9M_\odot$, scale radius of $1.7$ kpc and scale height of $0.27$ kpc \citep{patel2020orbital}.
 Using the $r$ and $z$ values of the GCs from the B22 catalog, we compute the specific potential energy of each GC.
-With a fixed coordinate system, the uncertainties in the radial distance from LMC centre (r) are small and the total energy uncertainties are dominated by the kinetic energy uncertainties for all GCs.
+With a fixed coordinate system, the uncertainties in the radial distance from LMC centre ($r$) are small and the total energy uncertainties are dominated by the kinetic energy uncertainties for all GCs.

-E is given by the sum of the specific kinetic energy and the specific potential energy.
+$E$ is given by the sum of the specific kinetic energy and the specific potential energy.
 We plot $E$ v/s $L_z$ along with $1\sigma$ errorbars in Figure~\ref{fig:E-Lz}.
 Given the large errorbars on $E$ and $L_z$, it is challenging to identify GCs that are kinematic outliers from this plot.
 Clustering of GCs in the $E - L_z$ space is also hard to identify given the large errorbars.
 We note that two GCs, NGC 2210 and NGC 2159 have $E>0$ and hence are likely unbound to the LMC, and are obvious kinematic outliers.
 These two GCs have been considered outliers in previous works as well, like B22 and \cite{Watkins_2024} (we shall see later that our new statistical framework also flags both of these GCs as kinematic outliers).

-The inability of the $E-L_z$ space to identify outlying GCs necessitates a framework that directly evaluates the differences between the GC kinematics and the kinematics of the surrounding LMC disk stars.
-Further, to reliably assess any difference, we need statistically well-defined metrics that account for non-physical (like measurement uncertainties) and physical (non-zero velocity dispersion) agents that can lead to the GC kinematics being different from the surrounding stars.
+Note that in Figure~\ref{fig:E-Lz} we ignored uncertainties in $r$ and $z$, so the errorbars may be underestimated by upto a factor of 2.
+This makes this diagnostic even harder to use to separate kinematic outliers.
+The inability of the $E-L_z$ space to identify outlying GCs necessitates a framework that directly evaluates the differences between the GC kinematics and the kinematics of the field LMC disk stars.
+Further, to reliably assess any difference, we need statistically well-defined metrics that account for non-physical (like measurement uncertainties) and physical (non-zero velocity dispersion) agents that can lead to the GC kinematics being different from the field stars.
+Hence, in the subsequent subsections we introduce methods to compare the GC velocities to those of surrounding field stars directly.